Blessing of dimension in Bayesian inference on covariance matrices: Theoretical Support

-Then, as $n \to \infty,$
+Then, as $n \to \infty$,

-\end{theorem} Theorem \ref{theorem:bvm} allows us to approximate the asymptotic pseudo-posterior distribution of each element of the covariance matrix after suitable centering and scaling using a Gaussian distribution with mean $0$ and variance $l_{0,uv}^2(\rho)$.
+\end{theorem} Theorem \ref{theorem:bvm} allows us to approximate the asymptotic FABLE-posterior distribution of each element of the covariance matrix, after suitable centering and scaling, using a Gaussian distribution with mean $0$ and variance $l_{0,uv}^2(\rho)$.
 The proof of Theorem \ref{theorem:bvm} is in Section \ref{proof:bvm} of the Supplementary Material.

-We next state a result regarding the asymptotic law of the quantity $\sqrt{n}\,(T_{uv} - \Psi_{0, uv}) / \mathcal{S}_{0, uv}$, demonstrate how this result can be used to obtain asymptotic entrywise frequentist coverage for $\Psi_{0, uv}$ using CC-FABLE, and outline different choices of $\rho$.
-For general random variables $X_n$ and $X$, we denote $X_n$ converging in distribution to $X$ by $X_n \implies X.$ \begin{theorem} Suppose the Assumptions of Theorem \ref{theorem:bvm} hold.
-For $1 \leq u, v \leq p$, let
+We next state a result regarding the asymptotic law of the quantity $\sqrt{n}\,(T_{uv} - \Psi_{0, uv})$ and then illustrate how this result can be used to show asymptotic frequentist validity of entrywise credible intervals for $ \Psi_{0, uv}$.
+We will require Assumption \ref{assumption:uq} together with Assumptions \ref{assumption:dim}-\ref{assumption:hyper} that were used to establish Theorems \ref{theorem:post-con} and \ref{theorem:bvm}.
+For generic random variables $X_n$ and $X$, we denote $X_n$ converging in distribution to $X$ by $X_n \implies X.$ \begin{theorem} Suppose Assumptions \ref{assumption:dim}--\ref{assumption:uq} hold.
+Fix $1 \leq u, v \leq p_n$.
+Let